Reouhaddad/lab1/README.md

 - Run the test script:
  py test_script.py

-- you have to get an error to fix it you have to erase # before ic add and before ic substract and you will get the right answer
+- you have to get an error to fix it you have to erase # before ic add and before ic substract in test_script.py  and rund again and you will get the right answer